conradakunga/Blog/_posts/2025-08-06-building-a-simple-password-generator-in-c-net-part-3-advanced-ui-with-spectreconsole.md

 ClipboardService.SetText(password);
 ```

-Now, if we run our code, all we need to do is **paste the newly generated password** wherever we need to use it.
+Now, when we run our code, all we need to do is **paste the newly generated password** wherever we need to use it.

 Finally, as an additional enhancement and **security** improvement, we should **not openly display the password** that we have just generated.